Key distribution issues in emerging markets

 Fragmented markets – What is the balance between modern and traditional trade?
 Modern trade (e.g. Shoprite supermarkets) in most African countries, with the exception of South Africa and Kenya, is still in the very early stages of development.
 The contribution is in the low single digits.
 Reaching large numbers of traditional outlets (e.g. Mom & Pop, Dukas, Sooks) is a difficult and costly business.

 Product flow & reasons for purchase – How do products flow in the market?
 Often small groceries purchase product directly from the wholesale channel.
-In some cases they might purchase certain stock keeping units from modern trade (e.g. consumer goods Thailand).
 The wholesaler is often in close proximity to these outlets (2-5km radius).
 They provide a basket of goods, and in some cases credit, if they have a good relationship with the small grocery.

 3rd Party Logistics –Where do the 3PLs operate in the country?
 3PLs often cover the major roads well.
 However, in emerging markets they normally have a limited footprint in rural areas.

-Role definition – What are the company and the distributor are responsible for?
-It is important to review the organizational structure and how the company will support the distributor.
+Role definition – When working with distributors, are the roles for the company and distributor well defined?
+It is important to review the organisational structure and how the company will support the distributor.
 Ensure that each profile (e.g. salesperson) has a clear understanding of his or her role.

 Account development – How should account development be managed?
 This a critical component of any distributor operation.
 Not all accounts are equal.
 In most cases, companies need to prioritize and focus their attention on high value or strategic customers.
 Companies also need to determine how they will split the account development activities between the company and the distributor.